joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5752578/2024/09/08/live-qa-week-1-fantasy-football-start-sit-chat-with-jay-felicio-sunday-9-8-at-11-a-m-et/

 **How Marin Cilic and Kei Nishikori stunned tennis at the 2014 U.S. Open**\
 `At the 2014 U.S. Open, Roger Federer and Novak Djokovic were the picks for the final.
-Two players had other ideas.`\
+Two players had other ideas`\
 https://nytimes.com/athletic/5752016/2024/09/08/us-open-cilic-nishikori-2014/

 **After 17 Years in Prison, I’m a Different Person.
 Do Cases Like Mine Deserve a Second Look?**\